richiebubbs/selfie-smash/README.md

 python selfie-smash
 ```

 Please note, the game already has an image you can use to play, but it is more fun if you use your own image.
-To do so, take your favorite selfie and save it in the main directory of the repository.
+To do so, take your favorite selfie and save it in the root directory of the repository.
 You must call the image "selfie" and it must be in jpg format.
-(If I continue to work on this game in the future I would like to find a way to have the user simply save it to the desktop and it could be in any format, but I wasn't able to get there this time around.)
+(Future Scope: I would like to find a way to have the user simply save it to the desktop and it could be in any format, but I wasn't able to get there this time around.)

 # Playing the Game